P. Diddy (Sean Combs) Biography, Age, Career, Spouse, Children, Net Worth, Instagram Account

 Later that year, on December 27, Combs was involved in a shooting incident at Club New York in Manhattan.
 After a dispute at the club, gunfire broke out, and Combs, along with his then-girlfriend Jennifer Lopez and protégé Shyne, were arrested on weapons charges.

-See also Mercy Aigbe Net Worth 2024
+See also Nassef Sawiris Net Worth in 2024

 Combs was accused of bribing his driver to take ownership of his gun but was found not guilty of all charges.
 Shyne was convicted and sentenced to ten years in prison.
 This incident marked the end of Combs’s relationship with Lopez.
 In 2001, Combs was also arrested for driving with a suspended license in Florida.